hjhuney/Healthcare-dot-Gov-Notebooks/README.md

 ![Average Dental Insurance Premiums by State](https://github.com/hjhuney/Healthcare-dot-Gov-Notebooks/blob/master/Images/dental_map001.svg)

-If we want a more detailed look at the state data, the bar chart below lays out all the state data in a more quantative format.
+If we want a more detailed look at the state data, the bar chart below lays out all the state data in a more quantitative format.

 ![Average Dental Insurance Premiums by State - Bar Chart](https://github.com/hjhuney/Healthcare-dot-Gov-Notebooks/blob/master/Images/dental_state001.svg)